timothyjward/osgi.enroute.site/_FAQ/gogo.md

 ---
-title: Gogo shell in OSGi enRoute
+title: The Gogo Shell
 summary: A short introduction to the Gogo shell
 layout: toc-guide-page
+lprev: 450-Designing-APIs.html
+lnext: 100-Why-OSGi.html
+author: Peter.Kriens@aQute.biz
+sponsor: OSGi™ Alliance
 ---

 The Gogo shell is a bash like shell that closely interacts with the OSGi framework.
 Gogo was designed because there is a need for a service that allows human users as well as well as programs to interact with on OSGi based system with a line based interface: a shell.
 This shell should allow interactive and string based programmatic access to the core features of the framework as well as provide access to functionality that resides in bundles.